ArthropodAssault/PureCrystal-1.1/README.md

 Typholosion learns flamethrower as soon as it evolves at level 36 instead of level 60 and learns dragon breath instead of swift at level 45.

-Croconaw learns dig at level 21 and feraligatr learns earthquake at level 36.

 HMs are now deleteable

 Item changes: